 Studies show that fiber from passion fruit peel or pulp can improve cholesterol and triglyceride levels, making it a heart-friendly addition to the diet (PubMed).
 For those looking to maintain a healthy gut and cardiovascular system, passion fruit provides a delicious, natural solution.

-3. Low Glycemic Index: A Smart Choice for Blood Sugar
+3. Low Glycemic Index for Blood Sugar Control

 Passion fruit has a low glycemic index (GI), meaning it releases sugar slowly into the bloodstream.
 This helps prevent spikes in blood sugar levels and supports steady energy, making it an excellent choice for people managing diabetes or insulin resistance.